Degrees in Human Services

 Doctoral programs in human services frequently focus on management or administrative roles compared to the clinical training you find at the master’s level.

-In addition to concentration options, you also have several different types of doctorate to pursue at this level.
+In addition to concentration options, you also have several different types of doctorates to pursue at this level.

-• Doctor of Philosophy – The most common doctoral program for human services professionals is the PhD, or Doctor of Philosophy.
+- Doctor of Philosophy: The most common doctoral program for human services professionals is the PhD, or Doctor of Philosophy.
 These programs tend to have a strong academic and theoretical focus and were originally intended for professionals looking for careers in teaching or research.
-They are the most common doctorate offered in the field, however, and graduates occupy all types of advanced positions in human services.
+They are the most common doctorate offered in the field; however, graduates occupy all types of advanced positions in human services.

 Doctoral Dissertations Put a Stamp on Your Career